Jon Richardson: Early life

-Richardson was born in in Lancaster, Lancashire, where he was also brought up.
+Jon Joel Richardson was born on in Lancaster, Lancashire, where he was also brought up.
 He attended Ryelands Primary School and Lancaster Royal Grammar School.
 He left the University of Bristol after taking Hispanic Studies for a year and a half, and subsequently spent some time working as a chef.
 He then decided to pursue a career in comedy, and lived with fellow comedians Russell Howard, Mark Olver and John Robins for a year in Bristol.

 Career

 2000s

 Richardson entered and won his heat of the BBC New Talent Comedy Search in May 2003.
 He also reached the semi-finals of the Laughing Horse New Act of the Year competition in 2004.
 Quickly developing throughout 2004, he was one of six acts to reach the final of the J2O Last Laugh Comedy Search.
 He marked the end of his first year in comedy with a performance at the Criterion Theatre in London's West End.
 Judges Jasper Carrott and Dave Spikey were both "extremely impressed" with Richardson's performance.

 In 2006, Richardson appeared in The Comedy Zone at the Edinburgh Festival.
 He also completed a 60-date British and Irish tour with Alan Carr, and made an appearance on Paramount's The Comedy Store.
-In 2007, Spatula Pad (Richardson's first solo show at the Edinburgh Festival Fringe) earned him a Best Newcomer nomination at the Edinburgh Comedy Awards.
+In 2007, Spatula Pad, (Richardson's first solo show at the Edinburgh Festival Fringe) earned him a Best Newcomer nomination at the Edinburgh Comedy Awards.
 Richardson won the 2008 Chortle Award for Best Breakthrough Act, and performed Dogmatic (his second solo show) at the Edinburgh Festival Fringe.
 He later took this show around the country in his first solo tour.
-He appeared as a team captain in Simon Mayo's 2008 series Act Your Age on BBC Radio 4.
+In 2008, he appeared as a team captain in Simon Mayo's BBC Radio 4 series Act Your Age.